Mombasa–Nairobi Expressway: Overview

 The planned expressway is a dual-carriage motorway with initially four lanes, expandable to six lanes in the future.
 The road will be capable of supporting sustained traffic speeds of up to 120 km per hour and will have controlled access.

 The expressway is intended to serve as "a central part of the national and regional transport system, helping promote trade and development in Kenya" and the regional neighbors of Uganda, Rwanda and the Democratic Republic of the Congo, Burundi and South Sudan.

 The expressway is expected to improve roadway safety between the two cities.
 It is also expected to reduce logistics costs along the Mombasa-Nairobi transportation corridor.
 The construction phase is expected to create an estimated 500 construction jobs.

 History

-In February 2015, the Kenyan government hired PriceWaterhouseCoopers (PwC) to conduct a feasibility study on the commercial and technical viability of the Nairobi–Mombasa Expressway.
+In February 2015, the Kenyan government hired PwC to conduct a feasibility study on the commercial and technical viability of the Nairobi–Mombasa Expressway.
 The PwC report indicated the highway was viable if the highway operator collected a toll that would be used to retire the private capital used to develop the expressway.
 Starting about that time as well, the government of Kenya, through the Kenya National Highways Authority (KeNHA), began detailed talks with Bechtel International on a public-private partnership (PPP) to design, fund, construct and operate the highway.